-General Giáp, seeing his own opportunity assembled 4 infantry divisions totally nearly 50,000 troops.
+General Giáp, seeing his own opportunity, assembled 4 infantry divisions totalling nearly 50,000 troops.
 He also assembled a massive army of laborers and did what General Navarre had considered impossible.
-He disassembled and transported across nearly-impassible terrain, over 250 artillery and anti-aircraft guns.
+He disassembled and transported across nearly-impassible terrain over 250 artillery and anti-aircraft guns.
 He not only nullified the French advantage in artillery and air-support, but outnumbered them almost 5 to 1.

-The French fought for nearly two months, re-enforcing and their positions with additional para-drops.
-Ultimately their isolation was complete, and the entire French force surrendered.
+The French fought for nearly two months, re-enforcing their positions with additional para-drops.
+Ultimately their isolation was complete and the entire French force surrendered.
 The next day, the Geneva Conference peace talks opened discussions on French Indochina and, in the face of this defeat, a ceasefire was arranged that split Vietnam in two, a communist North and a republican South.
-The instability of this arrangement ultimately lead to the huge committeemen of U.S. troops to Vietnam.
+The instability of this arrangement ultimately lead to the huge commitment of U.S. troops to Vietnam.

 The battle is modeled in the TOAW:3 scenario, Dien Bien Phu.
 It is one of the scenarios from the first version of the game.